algorand/pyteal/docs/control_structures.rst

     If(test-expr, then-expr, else-expr)

-the :code:`test-expr` is always evaludated and needs to be typed :code:`TealType.uint64`.
+the :code:`test-expr` is always evaluated and needs to be typed :code:`TealType.uint64`.
 If it results in a value greater than `0`, then the :code:`then-expr` is evaluated.
 Otherwise, :code:`else-expr` is evaluated.
 Note that :code:`then-expr` and :code:`else-expr` must evaluate to the same type (e.g. both :code:`TealType.uint64`).